Gabaldonlab/perSVade/README.md

 5. `--coverage` is the minimum coverage for a variant to be kept.
 This parameter should be related to the coverage of your library.
 You may be careful with setting it too low (i.e. <15) as it will yield many false positive calls.
 It is reasonable to check how other similar studies set this parameter.
 6. `--remove_smallVarsCNV_nonEssentialFiles` is useful to clean the output directory from non-essential output files.
 7. If you may want to understand what the programs of this pipeline do.
 Check freebayes, bcftools, GATK HaplotypeCaller and ENSEMBL Variant Annotation Predictor.
+8. `--skip_repeat_analysis` does not analyze whether your variants overlap repetitive regions.
+By default it does, and finding repeats in the genome can slow down the analysis.

 This will output the following files and folders under `./output_directory`: